Morton, Washington: Festivals and events

 The Morton Loggers’ Jubilee is a weekend celebration of the city's history of logging, usually held in August.
-The event, proclaimed as the "granddaddy of all logging shows", is highlighted by the coronation of a Jubilee Queen, lawnmower and bed racing, and competitive logging contests.
+Due to a lack of permanent records, the actual year the jubilee began is unknown, however there are reports of a beginning timeline of 1937 or 1938.
+The event has been a tradition since the 1940s and is proclaimed as the "granddaddy of all logging shows".
+Highlights include the coronation of a Jubilee Queen, lawnmower and bed racing, and competitive logging contests, which continues the original practice of the jubilee to be a "friendly competition between loggers".
 A parade, flea market, live music, and street dance performances round out the festivities.
+In her first homecoming show in Morton, Brandy Clark performed during the 75th anniversary of the event in 2017.